Newmarket conveyancing FAQs

 Some conveyancing solicitors in Newmarket offer their services on an hourly rate and other firms will work for a fixed fee.

 Your property lawyer will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your quote will explain what you will pay when your house purchase or sale completes.

-If, for whatever reason, your house purchase or sale does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.
+If, for whatever reason, your house purchase or sale does not go ahead, you will pay no legal fees at all with a No Move, No Fee guarantee.

 I'm purchasing a house in Newmarket - what searches do I need?